SF36 in BHPS and SF12 in UKHLS

 Looks like you should be able to derive PCS and MCS yourself from the SF12 subset of SF36 items.

-#4 Updated by Emma Salter almost 7 years ago
+#4 Updated by Emma Salter about 7 years ago

 The paper you refer to is not available without being purchased - and the scoring methods for the SF12 are contained in such papers or in specific software.
 There are 12 variables that are scored 1 to 5 which are scored in some way to create two 0 to 100 scales and I am unable to find out how this is possible without contacting an account executive to discuss purchasing.
 If you can tell me the method I would be very grateful - but I imagine this is not possible without breaking some licensing contract.